wp-plugins/symbiostock/readme.txt

 * You can join our [forums](http://www.symbiostock.org/forums "Symbiostock Forums") to provide feedback, suggestions, and to help other users optimize and troubleshoot.
 * You can support the [Artist Network](http://www.symbiostock.org/artist-network/ "Symbiostock Artist Network") and the Symbiostock Project through links and recommendations.
 * You can support our development through [donations](http://www.symbiostock.org/donate/) or using our [PLUS](http://symbiostock.com/ "Symbiostock Hosting Service") hosting services.
+* You can give us a glowing review on WordPress - reviews from users like you are the bread and butter of any good plugin.

 == Screenshots ==